tizfa/sparkboost/README.md

 # sparkboost
-This repository contains a distributed [MP-Boost](http://link.springer.com/chapter/10.1007%2F11880561_1#page-1) implementation based on [Apache Spark](https://spark.apache.org/).
-MP-Boost is an improved variant of the well known [AdaBoost.MH](http://link.springer.com/article/10.1023%2FA%3A1007649029923) machine learning algorithm.
+This repository contains a distributed implementation based on [Apache Spark](https://spark.apache.org/) of [AdaBoost.MH](http://link.springer.com/article/10.1023%2FA%3A1007649029923) and [MP-Boost](http://link.springer.com/chapter/10.1007%2F11880561_1#page-1) algoritms.
+MP-Boost is an improved variant of the well known AdaBoost.MH machine learning algorithm.
 MP-Boost improves original AdaBoost.MH by building classifiers which allows to obtain remarkably better effectiveness and a very similar computational cost at build/classification time.

 The software is open source and released under the terms of the Apache License, Version 2.0